toronto-riichi-club/toronto-riichi-club.github.io/_posts/2025-03-24-toronto-riichi-open.md

 - First half:
   - 2 hanchan
-  - 90 minute hanchan time limit.
-Unfinished hands being played at the time limit will be played to completion.
+  - 80 minute hanchan time limit.
+Unfinished hands being played at the time limit will be played to completion, then one more hand will be played if the game is not yet finished.
+If the hand has just finished when time is completed, then two more hands will be played.
-  - Top 8: scores will be quartered.
+  - Top 8: Scores will be quartered after Hanchan 6.
   - All other players: scores will be left as-is.
 - Second half:
   - 2 hanchan
-  - 90 minute hanchan time limit.
-Unfinished hands being played at the time limit will be played to completion.
+  - 80 minute hanchan time limit.
+Unfinished hands being played at the time limit will be played to completion, then one more hand will be played if the game is not yet finished.
+If the hand has just finished when time is completed, then two more hands will be played.
   - Top 8 will play for positions 1-8.
+The seating of the players will be based on their position after Hanchan 6
+    - Hanchan 7: [1,2,7,8] [3,4,5,6]
+    - Hanchan 8: [1,3,6,8] [2,4,5,7]
   - All other players will play for positions 9+.

 ### Schedule